JamieLittle16/dml/README.md

     ```
     This will install the binary to `/usr/local/bin/dml` and the man page to `/usr/local/share/man/man1/dml.1.gz`.

     *Note: This requires sudo access.
-After installation, you might need to run `sudo mandb` (or `rehash` in some shells) for the system to recognize the new man page and command.*
+After installation, you might need to run `sudo mandb` (or `rehash` in some shells) for the system to recognise the new man page and command.*

 4.  **User-Specific Installation (Optional)**:
     Alternatively, you can install it to a user-specific directory like `$HOME/.local/bin` (ensure this is in your PATH):